turingschool/front-end-curriculum/projects/Fitlit-part-one.md

 #### Dashboard
 Use the `scripts.js` file to add information to the DOM.
 This JS file should call methods from your classes to retrieve information.
 There should not be any DOM manipulation within the _User_ or _UserRepository_ class files.

-To develop this dashboard, first choose a user at random - someone with a randomly generated name that speaks to you.
-On the dashboard for a user:
+To develop this dashboard, you should randomly generate a user.
+On the dashboard for the user:

 * Create an info card on the dashboard with all of user's info on the page
 * Display their first name somewhere prominently on the page to welcome them